subquery/documentation/docs/quickstart/quickstart_chains/cosmos-agoric.md

 The `schema.graphql` file determines the shape of the data that you are using SubQuery to index, hence it's a great place to start.
 The shape of your data is defined in a GraphQL Schema file with various [GraphQL entities](../../build/graphql.md).

+index all transfer events and messages

 For this project, you'll need to modify your schema.graphql file as follows.
-Since we're indexing all [reward transactions](https://www.mintscan.io/akash/txs/808FED7F3FE680EEF8E005EC1927C0CF00D2975E4B26CEE7A098D5DA7DEA8217?height=11797219) for delegators in the Akash network, we have a DelegatorReward entity that comprises a number of properties, including reward amount, delegator information, validator's address, and so forth.
+Since we're indexing all [transfer events & messages](https://agoric.explorers.guru/transaction/69D296C6E643621429959A5B25D2F3DE1F1A67A5481FC1B7986322DBEA61BF8D) on the Agoric network, we have a TransferEvent and Message entity that contain a number of fields, including blockHeight, recipient/to, sender/from, and amount
-We also have a Delegator entity, which keeps track of the total rewards of each delegator.

 ```graphql
 type TransferEvent @entity {